JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 I have got trouble trying various model to drive normally (I think it maybe easy)

-And just using varified NVIDIA's architecture and parameter, it drove surprrisingly well
+And just using varified NVIDIA's architecture and parameter, it drove surprisingly well

 That is trained and tuned at real environment and it worked so well at similar situation